[PDF] Lakes of India, MAPs, Key Points and Facts 2023

 • Willingdon Island is located in the Kochi Lake portion.

-• Kochi Port is built around Willingdon Island and the Vallarpadam island.
+• Kochi Port is built around Willingdon Island and Vallarpadam island.

 • The Nehru Trophy Boat Race is conducted on a portion of the lake.